What You Need To Know Before Visiting Sydney's Blue Mountains

 Why Are They Blue?

-Are you wondering why these mountains look so blue?
-It actually has to do with the eucalyptus trees.
+Wondering why these mountains look so blue?
+It actually has to do with the eucalyptus trees!
 They disperse their natural oils in tiny droplets into the atmosphere.
 When the sunlight attempts to shine through and penetrate the mist, the short-wavelength light rays are refracted and create a fog with a blue tinge.

 Take a deep breath in.
-That eucalyptus haze smells like a cough drop and is so refreshing!
+That eucalyptus haze smells like a cough drop and is incredibly refreshing.

-One of the best ways to see the Blue Mountains is on a day trip from Sydney.
+One of the best ways to see the Blue Mountains is on a day trip from Sydney, so whether you're on a working holiday, gap year or just backpacking Australia, definitely add the Blue Mountains to your Sydney to-do list.
 Most packages will include pick up in Sydney and will take you to the main Blue Mountains attractions such as Wentworth Falls, Scenic World and the small town of Leura.